 A High Turnover Rate Can Hurt Team Morale

-A higher turnover rate may dampen team morale or affect loyalty.
-For starters, remaining team members will have to pick up the slack or take on additional tasks to cover for a departing employee.
+The reasons that this happens are not going to be a shock, since the remaining team members will have to pick up the slack or take on additional tasks to cover for a departing employee.

 A high turnover rate may also discourage newer employees from putting in an effort to establish rapport.
 Some may start to worry about job security, which may prompt them to start seeking opportunities elsewhere.